GeotrekCE/Geotrek-admin/docs/advanced-configuration/map-settings.rst

 Enable treks points of reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Points of reference are enabled on form of treks.
+Points of reference can be enabled in the forms for treks.

 .. md-tab-set::
     :name: trek-points-of-reference-enabled-tabs